 Memory is an important factor in processing different tasks faster.
-Since it is electronic memory, it is costly and most people cannot afford huge amount of RAM.
+Since it is electronic memory, it is costly and most people cannot afford a huge amount of RAM.
 Also, there is a limit on RAM that the operating systems can support.
 But the Memory Compression feature in Windows 11 and Windows 10 makes sure that you are getting optimal and balanced usage of RAM along with the page file.
 The new OS comes with memory optimization that incorporates compression of data occupying the electronic memory.
 The article talks about how older Windows versions managed memory, what is the memory compression feature and how Memory Compression Works in Windows 10.

 Memory Management in older Windows versions

 In Windows, the whole memory thing is divided into three distinct parts:

 - Pagefile (Extension of RAM on Hard Disk)

 - Hard Disk and other types of storage systems

 In the older versions, it was necessary to allow a good amount of hard disk space to pagefile.sys that acted as an extension of the electronic memory.
 Memory management in older versions of Windows was simple and straight.
 Store the currently running applications and related data to electronic memory and send the least used data to pagefile.sys.
 While the traditional application resided in the main memory, the data part was often pushed to pagefile if it is not used for long.
 If the capacity of pagefile was exceeded, the data on pagefile was replaced.
 In that case, if the application – that was still in the electronic memory – required old data, it was again to be loaded into the RAM from the hard disk or other storage devices – which means it took more time to read or write data.

 In other words, applications and most recent data are to reside in RAM, frequently used data by current applications stayed in pagefile.sys and the hard disk was accessed when a new set of data had to be read or written.
 This includes data not present on pagefile – the data that may have been replaced with a new set.